 - Tengen Toppa Gurren Lagann twists this trope with Spiral Power, which is depicted with small spirals that appear from the aura.

-- Hayate's ascension as the Queen of the Night Sky in Magical Girl Lyrical Nanoha, which was marked by her being surrounded by a sphere of white light.
+- Hayate's ascension as the Queen of the Night Sky in Magical Girl Lyrical Nanoha A's, which was marked by her being surrounded by a sphere of white light.

 - Dragon Ball Z combines this with Sphere of Destruction when Cell attains his Perfect form, rendering himself temporarily invulnerable and taking out a chunk of countryside to boot.

 - Also, Android #17's barrier of ki forms a perfect sphere around him.

 - Frieza was surrounded by one of as part of his own final transformation; in the Dragon Ball Z: Budokai games, the entire process is abbreviated into him calling it up, then cracking out of it like an eggshell.

 - Mahou Sensei Negima!'s Ku Fe emits one in a really intense arm wrestle.